-There are more ways to get a low rate, besides opting for a shorter rate lock period.
-A larger down payment will get you a better interest rate, since you'll have a good amount of equity from the beginning.
-You could opt to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
-To many people, this makes sense and is a good deal..
+There are more ways to get a good rate, in addition to opting for a shorter rate lock period.
+The bigger down payment you make, the lower your interest rate will be, because you will have more equity from the start.
+You may opt to pay points to reduce your rate for the loan term, meaning you pay more initially.
+For many people, this makes financial sense..

 Do you have a question regarding a mortgage program?